Applying for a Guernsey Grant of Representation (Probate or Letters of Administration)

 If there is no requirement for a Grant or equivalent elsewhere, you must let us know when making your initial enquiries.

 An asset holder can at its discretion release funds of any amount without the need for a Guernsey Grant.
-The decision to require Probate is entirely up to the asset holder concerned and it might ask for a Grant irrespective of the value of the Guernsey estate.
+The decision to require Probate is entirely up to the asset holder concerned; an asset holder might ask for a Grant irrespective of the value of the Guernsey estate.

 Copies of Grants of Representation issued in Guernsey

-Copies of Grants are available for a small fee, upon request.
+Copies of Grants are available for a fee, upon request.

-The Ecclesiastical Court cannot deal with disputes in respect of estates.
+The Guernsey Probate Registry cannot deal with disputes in respect of estates.
 It might be necessary to obtain legal advice in this regard.